slatedocs/slate/source/index.html.md

 ![Payment Checkout](images/payment_checkout_complete.png)

-**6. Monitor all your payment checkout links**: Our portal also provides you with the capabilities to monitor all your created payment links and their statuses.
+**6. Monitor all your payment checkout links**: The OY! dashboard also provides you with the capabilities to monitor all your created payment links and their statuses.
 This allows you to track the statuses of each created link, including those that have expired.
 This report will include all payment checkout links generated both via Link and API.

 ![Payment Checkout](images/payment_checkout_list.png)